wiseman/lein-awsuberwar/README.md

 around lein-ring's uberwar command, and I've packaged it into a standalone, easy-to-use lein plugin: lein-awsuberwar.

+You can use the `:awsuberwar` profile in your `project.clj` to specify options to use when creating an awsuberwar.

 ## Usage

 Put `[lein-awsuberwar "0.1.0"]` into the `:plugins` vector of your